-(1) This Act shall take precedence over all existing laws relating to local content in Uganda and where there is a conflict between the provisions of this Act and any other law, the provisions of this Act shall prevail.

-(2) This Act shall apply to the insurance sector and the petroleum sector where the Insurance Act, 2015 and the Petroleum (Exploration, Development and Production) Act, 2013 or the Petroleum (Refining, Conversion, Transmission and Midstream Storage) Act, 2013, are silent on a matter.

-(3) Whenever any law empowers any local content entity or body to issue guidelines reserving certain contracts for the promotion of local content in public procurements, such preference or reservation schemes shall comply with the provisions of this Act and generally the regulations made thereunder.

-(4) From the commencement of this Act, any reservation scheme issued for the promotion of local content in public procurements that is inconsistent with the provisions of this Act shall, to the extent of the inconsistency, be void.
+- (1) This Act shall take precedence over all existing laws relating to local content in Uganda and where there is a conflict between the provisions of this Act and any other law, the provisions of this Act shall prevail. - (2) This Act shall apply to the insurance sector and the petroleum sector where the Insurance Act, 2015 and the Petroleum (Exploration, Development and Production) Act, 2013 or the Petroleum (Refining, Conversion, Transmission and Midstream Storage) Act, 2013, are silent on a matter. - (3) Whenever any law empowers any local content entity or body to issue guidelines reserving certain contracts for the promotion of local content in public procurements, such preference or reservation schemes shall comply with the provisions of this Act and generally the regulations made under this Act. - (4) From the commencement of this Act, any reservation scheme issued for the promotion of local content in public procurements that is inconsistent with the provisions of this Act shall, to the extent of the inconsistency, be void.

-Repeal of sections 50 and 59A of Act No. 1 of 2003.
-42.

-Sections 50 and 59A of the Public Procurement and Disposal of Public Assets Act, 2003 are repealed.

-43. Savings and Transitional
+44. Savings and Transitional.